RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 So this works fine, but we'll want to change a couple of things to make it easier to work with the code:

 * **Put the Assembly into our FoxPro project location**
-The DLL path is buried in the build output directory and while that works it's unwieldy.
-We don't want to copy the file each time we've built, so instead we should build into our FoxPro project folder - or a `/bin` folder below it (if you have a bunch of external DLLs).
+The DLL path is buried in the build output directory and while that works, it's unwieldy.
+We don't want to copy the file each time we've built the project, so instead we should build directly into our FoxPro project path.

 * **Create a Release Build**
 If you look closely at the output path you'll see that it includes the build target and build 'mode' which in this case is `Debug`.
 For final DLL we'll want to build a `Release` build.

 #### Fixing the Output Path
-The first thing I want to change is the build output path so that the compiled DLL gets built into a folder that's accessible for my host FoxPro project.
+I want to change the build output path so that the compiled DLL gets built into a folder that's accessible for my host FoxPro project so I don't have to copy the file each time I build.

 To do this we can add a couple of keys - `<OutputPath>` and `<AppendTargetFrameworkToOutputPath>` - to dump the file where we want it: